kaf-lamed-beyt/reminder/README.md

 # watchTower

-> A GitHub App built with [Probot](https://github.com/probot/probot) that get notified about the latest releases from your favorite OSS projects
+> A GitHub App built with [Probot](https://github.com/probot/probot) that gets you notified about the latest releases from your favorite OSS projects

 ## Setup